-The aim of the present paper is to predict micro stresses and interfacial tractions of titanium boride/AA1100 alloy metal matrix composites.
-Finite element analysis (FEA) of TiB2/AA1100 alloy metal matrix composites was executed RVE models comprising of square cell/hexagonal particle.
-The shape of titanium boride particle was assumes to be hexagonal.
+The aim of the present paper is to evaluate micro stresses and interfacial tractions of titanium boride/AA2024 alloy metal matrix composites.
+Finite element analysis (FEA) of $B_4C/AA2024$ alloy metal matrix composites was executed RVE models comprising of hexagonal cell/hexagonal particle.
+The shape of titanium boride particle was assumed to be hexagonal.